Can Babies Eat Ice Cream?

 We’ve been asked a few times whether or not it’s safe for babies to eat ice cream.

-As a rule, the odd lick of ice cream sneaked to your baby by Granddad really shouldn’t do any harm, so don’t panic if your little one has been given any (although it’s worth pointing out to Granddad that you’d like him to speak to you first!).
+…so don’t panic if your little one has been given any (although it’s worth pointing out to friends/relatives that you’d like them to speak to you first!).

 But, of course, ice-cream certainly isn’t recommended as a suitable food for baby’s first year.

-For one thing, it contains sugar – and you really don’t want to encourage a sweet tooth at an early age.
 For another, it may contain ingredients that could cause a reaction.
 For example, it could contain nuts, or ingredients made from nuts – even if it’s not immediately obvious.
 Some varieties of ice-cream also contain artificial colours or flavours.

-Whilst most ice creams that you buy in stores are pasteurized, the ice cream that you buy from ice cream trucks or dispensing machines may NOT be safe to eat.
 It is common in the UK for pregnant women to be advised to avoid soft serve ice-cream from machines, because it can become contaminated with Listeria (a possibility if the tubes on the machine are not kept scrupulously clean).
-This same precaution is advisable for very young children, too.

 Once your baby is over a year old, then you may offer a little ice-cream now and again – compared to other treats, a good quality ice-cream is our ‘dessert of choice’ for our older children as it does, at least, provide some calcium.